anthonysecco/WiCAN-Ford-Transit/PIDs.md

 0-100%, same as shown on the instrument panel.

 #### Alternator Duty Cycle
-Represents the PCM’s PWM‐duty command to the alternator’s internal regulator, not a direct measure of alternator load.
-The PCM continuously reads system voltage (via its voltage PIDs) and, when voltage sags under electrical demand (lights, HVAC, winch, etc.), ramps up the duty cycle to boost field current and raise alternator output; when voltage is high and load light, it dials the duty back down to prevent overcharging.
+Represents the PCM’s PWM-duty command to the alternator’s regulator, not direct alternator load.
+The PCM monitors system voltage and adjusts duty cycle: increasing it under electrical demand (lights, HVAC, winch) to raise output, or decreasing it when voltage is high to prevent overcharging.

-Low percentages (10–30 %) at cruising indicate minimal charge maintenance, while high percentages (50–100 %) under heavy electrical load or low RPM signal the PCM driving the alternator hard.
-Because GENCMD is a control signal rather than a sensor of current or torque, you’ll want to pair it with the Mode 22 Battery Current PID (0x2142) and system‐voltage PIDs to see the actual amps flowing and get a true picture of charging‐system load.
+Low duty (10–30%) at cruise shows minimal charging; high duty (50–100%) under heavy load or low RPM indicates maximum alternator output.
+Since GENCMD controls rather than senses current or torque, pair it with Mode 22 Battery Current PID (0x2142) and voltage PIDs to see actual amps and charging load.

 #### Learned Octane Ratio
-The Learned Octane Ratio (LOR) is a closed-loop **multiplier** the PCM uses to dynamically adjust its load and spark-advance tables based on fuel knock feedback.
-As the engine runs, the PCM incrementally “learns” the octane quality by nudging spark timing forward (seeking maximum efficiency) and watching for knock.
-If no knock occurs, it continues advancing toward its high-octane target; if knock is detected, it retreats toward a conservative, lower-octane calibration.
-This system lets the EcoBoost engine safely exploit whatever octane you’ve filled it with, optimizing power and efficiency without manual tuning.
+The Learned Octane Ratio (LOR) is a closed-loop multiplier the PCM uses to adjust load and spark timing based on knock feedback.
+As the engine runs, it advances timing for efficiency, backing off if knock occurs.
+This allows the EcoBoost to optimize performance for the fuel’s octane without manual tuning.

-Learned Octane Ratio is a relative tuning factor, not an absolute octane meter.
-Ford calibrates LOR so that zero corresponds to the engine’s nominal (recommended) fuel rating.
-For the Transit, that's 87 AKI.
-When you run on 87-octane, LOR will hover around 0.0, meaning the PCM is using its baseline spark‐advance tables.
+LOR is a relative factor, not a direct octane reading.
+Ford calibrates 0.0 to the recommended 87 AKI.
+On 87-octane, LOR stays near 0.0; below 0.0 indicates higher octane (more advance), while above 0.0 indicates lower octane (less advance).

-- LOR ≈ 0.0 → you’re at the recommended 87 AKI
+- LOR ≈ 0.0 → recommended 87 AKI
-- LOR < 0.0 → fuel is “better” (higher octane) than 87 → PCM advances spark
+- LOR < 0.0 → higher octane → more spark advance
-- LOR > 0.0 → fuel is “weaker” (lower octane) than 87 → PCM retards spark
+- LOR > 0.0 → lower octane → spark retard

+> ℹ️ Exact AKI equivalents for LOR values are unclear.

 #### Fuel pump duty cycle
 The PCM’s PWM command to the low-pressure (lift) fuel pump in the tank.
 Rather than simply switching the pump fully on or off, the PCM modulates the pump’s duty between 0–100 % to precisely control the flow and maintain the target feed pressure for the high-pressure direct-injection system.
 This can be useful for how how hard the fuel pump is working drawing fuel from the tank.

 #### Fuel Rate
+Mass of fuel consumed in grams per second.
+Useful when calculating MPG when combined with speed.

 #### Fuel System Status
 **Open Loop** - Fuel Ratio determined based on static table.
 Used on cold start and wide-open throttle situations **Closed Loop** - Fuel ratio is determined using measurements from narrowband oxygen sensors to maintain stochmetic fuel ratio of 14.67:1